aparnakhadatkar/AZ-140-Configuring-and-Operating-Microsoft-Azure-Virtual-Desktop/Instructions/Labs/LAB_02L01_Deploy_host_pools_and_session_hosts_with_the_Azure_portal_ADDS.md

 ### Task 1: Prepare AD DS domain and the Azure subscription for deployment of an Azure Virtual Desktop host pool

-1. Within the Remote Desktop session to **az140-dc-vm11**, start **Windows PowerShell ISE** as administrator.
+1. Within the Bastion session to **az140-dc-vm11**, start **Windows PowerShell ISE** as administrator.

-1. Within the Remote Desktop session to **az140-dc-vm11**, from the **Administrator: Windows PowerShell ISE** console, run the following to create an organizational unit that will host the computer objects of the Azure Virtual Desktop hosts:
+1. Within the Bastion session to **az140-dc-vm11**, from the **Administrator: Windows PowerShell ISE** console, run the following to create an organizational unit that will host the computer objects of the Azure Virtual Desktop hosts:

    ```powershell
    New-ADOrganizationalUnit 'WVDInfra' –path 'DC=adatum,DC=com' -ProtectedFromAccidentalDeletion $false